 Dotson has held senior environmental staff positions in both the U.S. Senate and the U.S. House of Representatives.
 He served as the Democratic chief counsel for the U.S. Senate Committee on Environment and Public Works where he worked on the American Recovery Plan Act, the Infrastructure Investment and Jobs Act, and the Inflation Reduction Act.

 In the U.S. House of Representatives, Dotson served as the Energy and Environment staff director on the House Energy and Commerce Committee.
 He was the lead staffer on the American Clean Energy and Security Act of 2009 (the Waxman-Markey Bill).

 Dotson graduated from the University of Oregon School of Law with a concentration in environmental and natural resources law.
 He earned his undergraduate degree from Virginia Tech.

-Jay Duffy joined Clean Air Task Force (CATF) as a legal fellow in the fall of 2013 and is now the litigation director.
+Jay Duffy is a senior attorney at Center for Applied Environmental Law and Policy.
+Previously, Jay was litigation director at Clean Air Task Force (CATF).
 His work focuses on reducing air pollution through environmental regulations utilizing his Clean Air Act and administrative law expertise.
 He was one of the lead drafters of the environmental and public health brief in West Virginia v.
 EPA and argued a portion of the case at the D.C.
 Circuit Court of Appeals.